2014 Texas elections

-The 2014 general election was held in the U.S. state of Texas on November 4, 2014.
+Elections were held in Texas on November 4, 2014.
 All of Texas's executive officers were up for election as well as a United States Senate seat, and all of Texas's thirty-six seats in the United States House of Representatives.
 Primary elections were held on March 4, 2014.
 Primary runoffs, required if no candidate wins a majority of the vote, were held on May 27, 2014.
 Elections were also held for the Texas legislature and proposition 1, seeking funds for Texas highways (which passed).

 A combination of retirements, incumbents seeking other offices and a primary defeat means that after the election, for the first time since 1874, all of Texas's executive offices were held by new officeholders.

 The Tea Party made large gains in the 2014 elections, with Tea Party-backed candidates being elected into offices such as lieutenant governor and attorney general, among other offices.

 Governor

 Incumbent Republican Governor Rick Perry, who has served in the office since December 21, 2000, when George W. Bush resigned ahead of being sworn in as President of the United States, has announced that he will not run for a fourth full term as governor.
 This will be the first open election for governor since 1990, when Ann Richards was elected.

 Greg Abbott won the Republican primary, Wendy Davis won the Democratic primary.
 Kathie Glass won the Libertarian Party of Texas nomination in convention.
 They and a Green candidate will contest the general election.

 Abbott won the general election, defeating Davis by twenty points.